-"Batman: Eternal" is a yearlong, weekly series launching in the spring.
-(Jason Fabok / DC Comics)Link
+"Batman: Eternal" is a yearlong, weekly series launching April 9.
+(Jason Fabok / DC Entertainment)Link

 "Batman" No. 25, by writer Scott Snyder and artist Greg Capullo, is set for a Nov.
 13 release.
 Cover art by Capullo.
 (DC Comics)Link